bobthemighty/codefiend-site/content/sipping-from-the-firehose.md

 tags = ["python", "aws", "data"]
 +++

 Kinesis Firehose writes concatenated JSON objects to S3.
-Most python solutions to reading the data back out rely on pre-processing with a lambda, or struggle to deal with large files.
+Most python solutions to reading the data rely on pre-processing with a lambda, or struggle to deal with large files.
 A better solution is to use a streaming parser.
 Luckily, I have just the thing.

 <!-- more -->